Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 Additional Details
 ==================
-For additional details on any task, simply double-click the corresponding row to show an expanded view.
-To collapse the details, double-click again.
-If you have expanded several rows, you can collapse all of them by selecting Collapse All from the View menu.
+For additional details on any task, select Toggle Details Pane or press CTRL+D to show the details pane.

 Removing Tasks